Getting started can be daunting if you try to leap to full smart-home status right away. Instead, start small.

 Know the difference between DIY automation and Pro automation

 DIY automation allows you to create sequences for smart home devices.
-This means turning on the light, followed by bringing up the shades, followed by turning on the television.
-Pro automation has the whole package, sequences are completely adjustable, more robust, error free.
+This means turning on the light, followed by bringing up the shades, and finally turning on the television.
+Pro automation has the whole package, with entirely adjustable, more robust, and error-free sequences.
 However, this all comes with a larger price tag.